arohner/lein-daemon/README.md

 Arguments
 =========
 :args is a list of arguments that will be passed to the init method.
-The arguments in the daemon map will be concatenated with the arguments on the command line.
+Extra arguments on the command line will be appended to the end of args.

 Options
 =======